jlegrand62/timagetk/timagetk/doc/source/examples.rst

 Examples
 *********

-All sample scripts can be found in the folder ``timagetk/timagetk/examples/`` and can be launched.
+All sample scripts can be found in the `examples` folder ``timagetk/timagetk/examples/`` and can be launched.

 For example, to run the script ``input_output.py``, open a shell prompt, go the the `examples` folder and type: ``python input_output.py``